Part III (Obi-Wan Kenobi): Critical response

-The review aggregator website Rotten Tomatoes reports a 86% approval rating with an average rating of 8/10, based on 28 reviews.
+The review aggregator website Rotten Tomatoes reports an 86% approval rating with an average rating of 8/10, based on 28 reviews.
 The site's critical consensus reads, "Obi-Wan Kenobi still hasn't achieved the epic execution its premise promises, but the return of an iconic villain lends this installment a ghostly gravitas."

 Rating the episode 4 stars out of 5, Megan Crouse of Den of Geek highlighted Kenobi and Vader's confrontation and the characterization of the two characters.
 She felt that Kenobi's character is "shown in actions as much or more so than with words.
-He’s focused on running and hiding, even when confronted with his old-friend-turned-rival", while opining that Vader's character improved throughout the episode.
+He's focused on running and hiding, even when confronted with his old-friend-turned-rival", while opining that Vader's character improved throughout the episode.
 She praised Jones' voice acting, Chow's direction, the interaction of the Inquisitors, and the atmosphere of Mapuzo.
 However, she criticized some of the visuals in the episode, particularly the lighting of the lightsabers in some shots and the action choreography.
 At Total Film, Bradley Russell also gave the episode 4 stars out of 5.
 He heavily lauded the episode's portrayal of Vader, saying the episode gets "everything right" about him, comparing Vader to his appearances in the original trilogy and Rogue One (2016), and noting his harassment of bystanders, saying "He even chokes out innocents while on the hunt for Obi-Wan, offering up a threat as fearsome as any seen in Star Wars media.".
 He also highlighted Kenobi and Vader's duel, writing "The lightsaber battle was never going to be on the Duel of the Fates level of expertise but, as a character beat, Vader violently slashing and slicing as Obi-Wan struggles to defend himself.
 It hits just as hard as any intricate battle would", though he did have some misgivings about the duel, feeling that the duel's ending was not as impactful as that of The Empire Strikes Back (1980).
-Simon Cardy from IGN felt the episode "gives us what we’ve been waiting for", also highlighting the confrontation between Kenobi and Vader and praising the sequence's choreography, though he expressed some disapproval for action sequences in the first half of the episode.
+Simon Cardy from IGN felt the episode "gives us what we've been waiting for", also highlighting the confrontation between Kenobi and Vader and praising the sequence's choreography, though he expressed some disapproval for action sequences in the first half of the episode.
 He opined that the episode was more similar to Cormac McCarthy's The Road (2006) rather than The Mandalorian, writing the episode's "more sombre approach to storytelling fits perfectly with where we find both our lead character and the Galaxy, both at their lowest points".
 Cardy lauded Kenobi's characterization, Holt's score, Chow's direction, and the episode's pacing, saying that it maintains "that balance between a slowly unravelling plot and action, while leaving time for pockets of genuine emotional impact", and rated the episode an 8 out of 10.